MicrosoftDocs/sql-docs/docs/advanced-analytics/what-s-new-in-sql-server-machine-learning-services.md

 The RevoScaleR package is included in SQL Server 2016, SQL Server 2017, and Microsoft R Server.
 It includes transforms and algorithms that support distributed or parallel processing, and multiple compute contexts.

-If you installed an earlier version of RevoScaleR with SQL Server 2016, you can now upgrade to the very latest version by switching your server to use the Modern Lifecycle policy.
-By doing so you can take advantage of a faster release cycle for R and automatically upgrade all R components.
+If you installed an earlier version of RevoScaleR with SQL Server 2016, you can now upgrade to the latest version by switching your server to use the Modern Lifecycle policy.
+By doing so, you can take advantage of a faster release cycle for R and automatically upgrade all R components.
 For more information, see [Microsoft R Server 9.0.1](https://docs.microsoft.com/r-server/whats-new-in-r-server).

 Additionally, when you install the new R components, you can get a collection of pre-trained models in binary format.
 These models support machine learning in scenarios such as image recognition, where it might be difficult for customers to find large datasets to train a model.
 After you install one of the pre-trained models, you can use it for prediction on your own data without the time and expense involved in training such a large and complex model.